annmax1983/LiteCopy/README.md

 3. Click **Enable** — text selection is restored instantly
 4. To disable, open the popup again and click **Disable** (the page reloads to restore original behavior)

 > **Note:** Some browser-restricted pages (`chrome://`, the Chrome Web Store, etc.) cannot be modified.
-The popup shows an error and no daily unlock is consumed.
+The popup shows an error.

 **Copy Page Info:**
 - Click the icon → popup opens
 - Use buttons to copy page title, URL, or both

 **Check Usage:**
-- The usage bar at the top shows your daily unlock count
+- The usage bar at the top shows your daily copy count
-- Free users: 100/day, resets at midnight
+- Free users: 100 copies/day, resets at midnight
 - Premium users: ⭐ Unlimited

 ---